tekknolagi/tekknolagi.github.com/_posts/2026-06-03-inlining-heuristics.md

 ### SpiderMonkey

-SpiderMonkey has another way of getting that call contet without doing bytecode
+SpiderMonkey has another way of getting that call context without doing bytecode
 inlining: they add call context to their inline caches.
 Methods can pass down an *ICScript* to their callees where the callee writes its inline cache information.
 Then, when compiling, the callee is more likely to be